 Perceptive Content delivers AES (Advanced Encryption Standard) encryption using the AES-256 block cipher.
 This encryption method uses a 256-bit encryption key to encrypt plain text into cipher text.
 AES is the first publicly accessible and open cipher to gain the approval of the National Security Administration (NSA) for the encryption of top secret information.
 Perceptive Content's AES encryption uses FIPS 140-2 Certified Cryptographic Provider modules from Microsoft and Certicom.
-You can use AES for user authentication requests for Perceptive Content and WebNow Clients.
+You can use AES for user authentication requests for Perceptive Content.

-Whether capturing a document or streaming content to the client for retrieval, Perceptive Content can provide encrypted, port-level access to authenticated users through 256-bit AES encryption, which encrypts the TCP/IP message stream between the Perceptive Content Server and external agents, WebNow servers, Perceptive Content Clients, Interact for Office Clients, and Interact for eCopy Clients.
+Whether capturing a document or streaming content to the client for retrieval, Perceptive Content can provide encrypted, port-level access to authenticated users through 256-bit AES encryption, which encrypts the TCP/IP message stream between the Perceptive Content Server and external agents, Perceptive Content Clients, Interact for Office Clients, and Interact for eCopy Clients.
 AES Encryption is optional and is not enabled by default.
 To enable encryption, you configure the inow.ini file on your Perceptive Content Server.

-HTTP(S) (SSL) is a fully supported transport encryption method between the WebNow Server and WebNow Client.
-Perceptive Content offers 128-bit SSL encryption between Perceptive Content Message Agent, Integration Server, and any web applications using the Message Agent API.
-In addition, 128-bit SSL encryption is available for Interact clients, such as Interact for Epic, Interact for Lexmark, and Interact for SharePoint.
-To encrypt the WebNow message stream, you enable SSL on your web application server.
+HTTP(S) (SSL) is a fully supported transport encryption method between Integration Server and REST clients.
+Perceptive Content offers 128-bit SSL encryption between Integration Server and any application using the Integration Server API.
+In addition, 128-bit SSL encryption is available for Interact clients.